Campus Improvement Plan

 Student Achievement Strengths

-- Consistent performance of 90% or greater at the Approaches level on STAAR.
+- Consistent performance of 90% or greater at the Approaches level on STAAR in all areas except 3rd grade math.

 Problem Statements Identifying Student Achievement Needs